nooshhub/elasticsearch-pipeline/doc/design.md

 - case 4: speed
 currently 100k could be synced in 15s, I believe we could make this much faster since load 100k data from a database only takes 4s.

+ESPIPE is query-based ETL, we may support log-based ETL in the future.